OptimalBranching/OptimalBranching.jl/README.md

 ```
 In this example, the maximum independent set size of the Tutte graph is 19, and the optimal branching strategy only generates 2 branches in the branching tree.

-For advanced usage, please refer to the [documentation](https://ArrogantGao.github.io/OptimalBranching.jl/dev/).
+For advanced usage, please refer to the [documentation](https://OptimalBranching.github.io/OptimalBranching.jl/dev/).

 ## How to Contribute

-If you find any bug or have any suggestion, please open an [issue](https://github.com/ArrogantGao/OptimalBranching.jl/issues).
+If you find any bug or have any suggestion, please open an [issue](https://github.com/OptimalBranching/OptimalBranching.jl/issues).

 ## Citation

-If you find this package useful in your research, please cite the relevant paper in the [CITATION](CITATION) file.
+If you find this package useful in your research, please cite the relevant paper in the [CITATION.bib](CITATION.bib) file.